O21 (film)

 O21 (or Operation 21 formerly The Extortionist) is a 2014 Pakistani spy thriller film, directed by Jami, and Summer Nicks and produced by Zeba Bakhtiar and her son Azaan Sami Khan.
 It is the first spy action thriller movie from Pakistan.

 The film, produced by One Motion Pictures, is based on a screenplay by Summer Nicks.
-Zeba Bakhtiar is the film's executive producer and the lead roles are played by Aamina Sheikh, Shaan Shahid and Ayub Khoso.
+Zeba Bakhtiar is the film's executive producer and the lead roles are played by Aamina Sheikh, Shaan Shahid and Ayub Khosa.
 O21 is the 576th feature film of Shaan's career.
 The film had a theatrical release on 6 October 2014, coinciding with Eid-ul-Adha.
 It opened to mixed reviews from critics and grossed 0.61 million Rs. at the box office.

 Plot outline

-Abdullah (Ayub Khoso), after 30 years of war in Afghanistan, wants to save his country from another 50 years of corporate warfare.
+Abdullah (Ayub Khosa), after 30 years of war in Afghanistan, wants to save his country from another 50 years of corporate warfare.
 He works with his Pakistani ally Kashif Siddiqui (Shaan Shahid) to save the two neighboring countries from further turmoil through a plan that could risk the lives of them and their families.
 A plan that has 21 hours to be executed.